Jakeyzerk/vessel.go/HOW_TO_BUILD.md

 The first time you run this, it will ask you to log in.

+Login method: [1] QR Code [2] Pairing Code:
+Option 1: QR Code

-You have to scan the QR code that appears in your terminal using WhatsApp on your second phone/other device
+You have to scan the QR code that appears in your terminal using WhatsApp on your second phone/other device.
+Go to:
-Go to: WhatsApp > Linked Devices > Link a Device
+WhatsApp > Linked Devices > Link a Device

+Option 2: Pairing Code
+Enter your phone number with country code, e.g. 628123456789.
+No +, spaces, or - allowed.

+The terminal will show an 8-digit code.
+On your phone, go to:
+WhatsApp > Linked Devices > Link with phone number instead Then enter the code.

 Once connected, the terminal will show: